Safety-Gymnasium: A Unified Safe Reinforcement Learning Benchmark: Experiments and Analysis

 \section{Experiments and Analysis}

-In this section, we offer experimental outcomes for \texttt{SafePO} algorithms across \texttt{Safety-Gymnasium} tasks.
-We provide results and analysis to aid the understanding of algorithm-environment dynamics.
-We comparatively evaluated implemented algorithms in diverse environments, with results shown in \autoref{sa-table} and \autoref{ma-table}.
-Due to varying metric scales, we used a normalized assessment framework to evaluate algorithm effectiveness comprehensively.
-This involved referencing the performance benchmarks of the state-of-the-art algorithm, PPO \cite{schulman2017proximal} (or MAPPO \cite{yu2022surprising} for multi-agent scenarios).
-For the complete training curves and experimental data, please refer to \autoref{app:experiment_analysis}.

 \textbf{Reward and Cost.} Episodic reward and cost exhibit a trade-off relationship.
 Unconstrained algorithms aim to maximize reward through risky behaviors.
-As shown in the \textit{MeanValue} of \autoref{ma-table}, HAPPO \cite{kuba2021trust} achieves higher rewards compared to MAPPO \cite{yu2022surprising} across 8 velocity-based tasks, accompanied by a simultaneous increase in average costs.
+HAPPO \cite{kuba2021trust} achieves higher rewards compared to MAPPO \cite{yu2022surprising} across 8 velocity-based tasks, accompanied by a simultaneous increase in average costs.
 SafeRL algorithms tend to maximize reward while adhering to constraints.
 As depicted in \autoref{sa-table}, in the velocity task, compared to PPO \cite{schulman2017proximal}, PPO-Lag \cite{ray2019benchmarking} achieves a reduction of $98\%$ in cost while only experiencing a decrease of $45\%$ in reward.

 \textbf{Randomness and Oscillation.} The randomness of tasks is correlated with the oscillation of algorithms' performance.
-As shown by the \textsc{MeanValue} in \autoref{sa-table}, all SafeRL algorithms achieve average episodic costs within the \texttt{cost\_limit} for velocity tasks.
+All SafeRL algorithms achieve average episodic costs within the \texttt{cost\_limit} for velocity tasks.
 The divergence in episodic rewards between algorithms is negligible, and the distribution of optimal policies is tightly clustered.
-However, in navigation tasks characterized by high stochasticity, pronounced oscillations are present.
+However, pronounced oscillations are present in navigation tasks characterized by high stochasticity.
 Out of the 20 navigation tasks examined, optimal policies are spread out more, leading to observable differences in algorithm performance across various tasks.